11 Aug Make Your Own: Almost-Invisible Air Plant Cage

 It only occurred to us after we received our wholesale order of 50 air plants that we had no place to put them!
-I had ordered the lot for my new acrylic air plant habitats (coming soon) — and I guess we got too excited to see Tillandsia nursery Airplants4u offering wholesale prices to the general public on orders totaling over $75.
+I had ordered the lot for my new acrylic air plant habitats (coming soon) — and I guess we got too excited to see Tillandsia nursery Air Plant City offering wholesale prices to the general public on larger orders.
 Can one really have too many air plants, we asked ourselves?
 Are we tillandsia hoarders?

 When the box of air plants arrived we scrambled to figure out a temporary home for our investment.
 Well, the temporary home that we came up with has now become a permanent one.
 It’s been over a month and the plants are happy as clams.
 Green, velvety, epiphytic clams.